AyaanKhan1576/Pacman_Multithreaded_with_GUI/README.md

 - Optimize multithreading for better performance.

 ## Author
-Developed by Ayaan Khan as part of COAL Final Project.
+Developed by Ayaan Khan as part of Operating Systems Final Project.